ros-navigation/docs.nav2.org/concepts/index.rst

 Navigation Concepts
 ###################

-This page is to help familiarize new robotists to the concepts of mobile robot navigation, in particular, with the concepts required to appreciating and working with this project.
+This page is to help familiarize new roboticists to the concepts of mobile robot navigation, in particular, with the concepts required to appreciating and working with this project.

 ROS 2
 *****

 ROS 2 is the core middleware used for Nav2.
-If you are unfamilar with this, please visit `the ROS 2 documentation <https://docs.ros.org/en/rolling/>`_ before continuing.
+If you are unfamiliar with this, please visit `the ROS 2 documentation <https://docs.ros.org/en/rolling/>`_ before continuing.

 Action Server
 =============